EGI-Federation/impact-report/libs/ALICE/README.md

 print_details(url, csv_filename, years)
 </pre>

-* Generate the CSV publications as follows:
+* Export the ALICE publications as follows:
 <pre>
 ]$ python3 parsing_ALICE.py
 - Parsing publications in progress...[OK]
 </pre>

+### Note:
+Publications are saved in the `publications.csv` file.
 If necessary repeat the procedure moving between pages and contact the CSV files with the publications.